HighwayWu/SIFT-Reconstruction/README.md

 <p align='center'>
   <img src='https://github.com/HighwayWu/SIFT_Reconstruction/blob/master/imgs/ref-based.jpg' width='870'/>
-  Reference-based Coordinates Reconstruction.
+  Reference-based Coordinates Reconstruction (SLI-R).
 </p>

 <p align='center'>
   <img src='https://github.com/HighwayWu/SIFT_Reconstruction/blob/master/imgs/landmark-based.jpg' width='870'/>
-  Landmark-based Coordinates Reconstruction.
+  Landmark-based Coordinates Reconstruction (SLI-L).
 </p>

 We demonstrate that the reconstruction performance is greatly degraded when coordinates are missing, especially for those images without regular structures.
 Our results would suggest that the privacy leakage problem can be largely avoided if the SIFT coordinates can be well protected.